roblox-ts/roblox-ts/README.md

 <div align="center">⚠️ <b>Disclaimer: roblox-ts should only be used for experimental projects until v1.0.0</b> ⚠️</div>

 ## Why?
 As Roblox games become increasingly complex and larger in scope, efficiently writing safe code becomes challenging with Lua.
 In addition, Lua is difficult to make tooling for.
-Roblox Studio attempts to provide things like intellisense and autocomplete, but it's mostly just guessing.

 **roblox-ts** is designed to solve these problems by compiling TypeScript code directly into Lua, tuned for use in Roblox specifically.

 ## Quick start & Documentation
 Ready to dive in?
 [Check out the documentation.](https://roblox-ts.github.io/docs/introduction)

-# Join the Community!
+## Join the Community!

 https://discord.gg/f6Rn6RY

-# Credits
+## Credits
 roblox-ts is powered by [ts-simple-ast](https://github.com/dsherret/ts-simple-ast) and is inspired by [TypescriptToLua](https://github.com/Perryvw/TypescriptToLua)

-# Games that use roblox-ts
+## Games that use roblox-ts
 <a href="https://www.roblox.com/games/2184151436/Dungeon-Life-Pre-Alpha"><img width=30% src="https://i.imgur.com/JSFPTA0.png"></a>